Elementary Handbook

 Kindergarten and first grade students must be released to an adult or guardian.
 Students in second grade and above do not require an adult to pick them up from school.
 On early dismissal days students are released at 11:10 am; kindergarten students are released at 11:00 am.

+All students must be picked up within 15 minutes of their dismissal time and are not permitted on the playground unless accompanied by an adult/ guardian or have gone home first.
 Students may not be left on campus later than 15 minutes past their dismissal time.
 Failure to pick up your child(ren) within 15 minutes of dismissal may result in a report to the School Resource Officer or a referral to the Brentwood Borough Police Department or to Child, Youth and Families.

 Tardiness

 When a student is tardy to school, arriving 10 minutes after school starts, a written excuse from a parent or guardian explaining the tardy must be provided.
 Tardy excuses must be received no later than the next school day the student is present.
 Failure to provide this type of excuse will result in the tardy being entered as unexcused.
-Consequences for unexcused tardies can be found in the demerit section.

 Early Dismissals